K-Elias/Japan_Parralax/README.md

 # Japan_Parralax
-A parralax simply realized with HTML/CSS.
+A parallax simply realized with HTML/CSS.